dchicchon/mail-listener/readme.md

 # Overview

-Mail-listener6 library for node.js.
-Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
+Mail-listener library for node.js.
+Get notifications when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

 ## Version Notes
-THIS PACKAGE IS STILL UNDERGOING MORE THOROUGH TESTING AND IMPROVEMENT.
-Expect further commits as functionality is added. :-)

 This package has several improvements and fixes over the mail-listener6.
 Most of the improvements are designed to improve security & usability, plus avoid deprecation warnings.
 The previous mail-listener packages used a now-deprecated version of MailParser and unsafe buffer constructors (see change notes below).